advanced-computer-lab/Mesh-3ayez-Doctor-3ayez-ACL/README.md

 * Learn the process of following a given set of System Requirements to develop a software.
 # Tech/ Framework used
 ### we used MERN Stack framework to create the Application
+MERN stack is a software stack that includes four open-source technologies: (MongoDB, Express.js, React, and Node.js).
+These components provide an end-to-end framework for building dynamic web sites and web applications.
 ##### Database
 * [Mongo DB](https://www.mongodb.com/) - The only database that harnesses the innovations of NoSQL.
+MongoDB is a source-available cross-platform document-oriented database program.
+Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.
+MongoDB is developed by MongoDB Inc. and licensed under the Server Side Public License.
 ##### Node.js Framework
-* [Express JS](http://expressjs.com/) - Fast, unopinionated, minimalist web framework for Node.js
+* [Express JS](http://expressjs.com/) - Fast, unopinionated, minimalist web framework for Node.js.Express.js, or simply Express, is a back end web application framework for Node.js, released as free and open-source software under the MIT License.
+It is designed for building web applications and APIs.
+It has been called the de facto standard server framework for Node.js.
 ##### Front end
-* [React JS](https://reactjs.org/) - A declarative, efficient, and flexible JavaScript library for building user interfaces.
+* [React JS](https://reactjs.org/) - A declarative, efficient, and flexible JavaScript library for building user interfaces.React is a free and open-source front-end JavaScript library for building user interfaces based on UI components.
+It is maintained by Meta and a community of individual developers and companies.
+React can be used as a base in the development of single-page or mobile applications.
 ##### Back end
 * [Node JS](http://nodejs.org/) - A platform built on Chrome's JS runtime for easily building fast, scalable network apps.
+Node.js is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
 # How to use?
 ## Built with
 Visual Studio Code [Download from here](https://code.visualstudio.com/download)